Diversity Study TripsRequest a Quote

 Day 3

-Zeitz Musuem of Contemporary Art Africa (Zeitz MOCAA) is a public, not-for-profit institution that exhibits, collects, preserves and researches contemporary art from Africa and its diaspora; conceives and hots international exhibitions; develops supporting educational, discursive and enrichment programmes; encourages intercultural understanding; and strives for access to all.
-The museum's galleries feature rotating, temporary exhibitions with a dedicated space for the permanent collection.
-The institution also includes the Centre for Art Education, the Centre for the Moving Image, and a project space for emerging artists.
+Visit to Zeitz MOCAA (Museum of Contemporary Art Africa), a public, not-for-profit institution dedicated to showcasing contemporary art from Africa and its diaspora.
+The museum collects, preserves, and exhibits thought-provoking works, while also hosting international exhibitions and fostering intercultural dialogue through educational and enrichment programmes.
+Explore the museum’s rotating temporary exhibitions alongside a dedicated space for its permanent collection.
+The museum also houses the Centre for Art Education, the Centre for the Moving Image, and a project space for emerging artists, making it a hub for innovation and creative expression.

 Day 4